 The Quality of Breast Milk is Improved

-In a study breast milk was found to have increased levels of solids, lipids, casein, and gross energy when the breasts are massaged.
-Massage, therefore, increased the quality of milk greatly.
-The only property of breast milk that didn't change was the lactose content.
+In a study, breast milk was found to have increased solids, lipids, casein, and gross energy levels when the breasts are massaged.
+Massage, therefore, improved the quality of milk significantly.
+The only quality of breast milk that did not change was the lactose content.